The Gravel Path Retrospective: Which Technology Stacks Produce the Best Agent-Assisted Outcomes

 - High-friction stacks (SAP, Salesforce): Delegation rates of 10–20%, limited by platform-specific tooling gaps

-The harness exists to push these numbers higher.
-Every edition that adds a PostToolUse hook, wires an additional MCP server, or tightens the AGENTS.md specification moves the delegation ceiling upwards.
-The alternative — delegation without harness — is now quantified: Faros AI’s 2026 telemetry shows bugs per developer rising 54% as unharnessed AI code acceptance rates climb4, and Sonar’s survey of 1,149 developers found teams spending 24% of their work week merely checking, fixing, and validating AI output9.
+The alternative — delegation without harness — is now quantified from multiple sources: Faros AI’s 2026 telemetry shows bugs per developer rising 54% as unharnessed AI code acceptance rates climb7, Sonar’s survey of 1,149 developers found teams spending 24% of their work week merely checking, fixing, and validating AI output17, and the AHE paper demonstrates that automated harness evolution can lift benchmark scores by over 7 percentage points through systematic improvement alone18.

 Industry validation: harness engineering as the fourth paradigm

-OpenAI’s own engineering team now encodes what they call “golden principles” directly into their repositories — opinionated, mechanical rules that keep codebases legible and consistent for future agent runs11.
+OpenAI’s own engineering team now encodes what they call “golden principles” directly into their repositories — opinionated, mechanical rules that keep codebases legible and consistent for future agent runs23.
 Their lead engineer, Ryan Lopopolo, summarised the philosophy in a single sentence: “Agents aren’t hard; the Harness is hard.”
 OpenAI also introduced a “garbage collection” pattern: background Codex tasks that scan for deviations on a regular cadence, update quality grades, and open targeted refactoring pull requests — most reviewable in under a minute and automerged.
 This is the ratchet principle operating at organisational scale.

 LangChain’s engineering team provided the most striking empirical confirmation.
-In March 2026, they moved their coding agent from 30th to 5th place on Terminal Bench 2.0 without changing the underlying model — the improvement came entirely from harness optimisation12.
+In March 2026, they moved their coding agent from 30th to 5th place on Terminal Bench 2.0 without changing the underlying model — the improvement came entirely from harness optimisation24.
 That result independently validates the SWE-bench finding cited in the parent article: swapping the harness changes benchmark scores by 22 points; swapping the model changes them by 1.

 What comes next